How to Bleach Wood Floors

 Remove Protective Sealants

 To fully bleach the wood, the bleaching solution must be able to reach the wood's cells.
 If the wood floor is painted, sealed, waxed, or coated with any type of protective layer, this layer must be removed.
 Sand down any part of the wood floor covered in a protective layer until you reach bare wood.
 After sanding, thoroughly clean all dust from the flooring.

 Locate a Hidden Area for Testing

 Create the Bleaching Mixture

-Mix 12 ounces of oxalic acid powder to 1 gallon of hot water in a clean plastic bucket.
+Mix 12 to 16 ounces of oxalic acid powder to 1 gallon of hot water in a clean plastic bucket.
 Mix thoroughly until all of the grains are mixed in.
 Since oxalic acid reacts when exposed to metal, be sure to use a plastic bucket only and do not mix with any metal implements.
 Mix with a wood stick or by hand (while wearing waterproof gloves).

 Apply the Bleaching Mixture to the Floor